Universal Volcano Bay

-The park uses a wearable under the name TapuTapu for payments and line queues.
-The wearable is distributed at the entrance at the park, which can be used to hold one's place in line.
-TapuTapu allows for payment by linking a credit card through the Universal Orlando app to the wearable, allowing users to pay throughout the park for merchandise, food, and drinks.
-The wristbands can be used to interact with environmental features, set off water springs, or illuminate lights.
+At the center of the park is "Krakatau," a 200 ft volcano.
+Its slides include water coasters and capsule plunge slides.
+As the park's main icon, Krakatau is featured in the logo.

 History

 In February 2015, Universal Orlando Resort officials submitted plans for a new water park attraction to be located on their property near the Cabana Bay Beach Resort.
-Construction was already underway when Universal Orlando Resort officially announced the project, and its name, on May 28, 2015.
-In June 2015, it was revealed that the park would replace the Universal-owned Wet 'n Wild water park, which closed on December 31, 2016.
+Construction was already underway when Universal Orlando Resort officially announced the project and its name on May 28, 2015.
+In June 2015, it was revealed that the park would replace the Universal-owned Wet 'n Wild water park, which closed on January 1, 2017.

-Volcano Bay was constructed on approximately 53 acre of the resort complex's overall property, and took an estimated US$600 million to build.
-Artist's concepts showed a thrill slide coming from the park's central volcano, as well as a wave pool and other water slides.
-A lazy river and rapids slide are also shown on the plans, although park officials stated they will reveal all of the park's planned attractions at a later date.
+Volcano Bay was constructed on approximately 53 acre of the resort complex's overall property and took an estimated US$600 million to build.
+Artist's concepts included a wave pool, a thrill slide coming from the park's central volcano, and other water slides.
+A lazy river and rapids slide were also shown on the plans, although park officials stated they would reveal all of the park's planned attractions at a later date.

 On June 21, 2016, Universal Orlando Resort officials revealed additional details on Volcano Bay, including its debut attractions and its planned opening date of June 1, 2017.
 On January 25, 2017, Universal Orlando Resort revealed that the Grand Opening ceremony would be on May 25, 2017.
 On May 25, 2017, Volcano Bay officially opened to the public.